ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 _will be adding two models, XGBoost and Naive Bayes, to the analysis of the diabetes dataset( diabetes data.csv) or enhanced predictive modeling._
 >Sprint 2
+focusing on developing a predictive healthcare system using machine learning and AI.
+>Sprint 2